kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe.md

 ## Import Styles before production build or development run

 Any CSS that is not available as CSS-in-JS in the form of lit-element css`...my styles...` must be imported/converted to that format.
-Place your CSS into Spa/css and then run "npm run import-styles" in Spa.
+Place your CSS into Spa/css and then run "npm run prepare" in wwwroot.

-## Run in Development mode
+## Debug in Docker

-Before starting a Visual Studio debug session, switch to the Spa subdirectory and run "npm run dev" from a terminal window.
-This will start the vite dev server, from which index.js is loaded.
-This dev server can be re-used for subsequent debug sessions, it must be terminated explicitly (Ctrl-C).
+- Before debugging, switch to wwwroot directory and run "npm install", if necessary
+- Then debug with the Docker launch settings selected.

-## Build for production (ASPNETCORE_ENVIRONMENT = Production)
+## Build  and Run Docker image for production

-Before starting a debug session, run "npm run build" from a terminal window in the project directory.
-This will populate wwwroot with bundled Javascript and CSS assets.
+- To build: run the build-docker.cmd script
+- To run: run the run-docker.cmd script

 ## Certificates

 Connection security and authentication/authorization are both performed using certificates.
+- The server certificate must be placed in directory mounted into the Docker image (see run-docker.cmd).
+- The appSettings entry for the certificate path must be added as environment variable in run-docker.cmd.
+- The appSettings entry for the certificate password can be handled as a user secret, or it can be added as an environment variable in run-docker.cmd.

 ### TLS